UNC Walk for Health

-WHY: UNC Walk for Health humbly submits a question to University officials, “Where is the monument on this campus for the image of the Union soldier?
-The Union soldier demonstrated remarkable patriotism, valor, morality, and is the best representation of the University’s motto – lux, libertas – light and liberty.
+WHY: UNC Walk for Health humbly submits a question to University officials, “Where is the monument on this campus for the image of the Union Soldier?
+The Union Soldier demonstrated remarkable patriotism, valor, morality, and is the best representation of the University’s motto – lux, libertas – light and liberty.”